btray900/toppo/README.md

 The simple basics for privilege escalation (FFSACE): files, folders, services, applications, connections, exploits

-Anythng readable/writeable may be vulnerable.
+Anything readable/writeable may be vulnerable.
 The sticky bit on the specific python version is vulnerable and can run with root privilege based on the permissions and ownership.

 ![Alt text](./vulnfile.png?raw=true)